nutria have escaped from commercial fur farms and are a threat to Virginia's marshes

 Nutria (Myocastor coypus) are nocturnal rodents weighing up to 20 pounds that thrive in marshes.
-They are native to South America, not to Virginia, but have migrated into the state after being introduced into Louisiana by commercial fur farmers in 1899.
-The farmers released thousands of animals in the mid-1900's, when fur farming became no longer economically viable.
+They are native to South America, not to Virginia.
+Nutria were originally introduced into Louisiana by commercial fur farmers in 1899.
+Farmers on the Delmarva Peninsula released thousands of animals in the mid-1900's, when fur farming became no longer economically viable.

-They crossed the North Carolina border after World War II, and after 50 years finally extended their range beyond the blackwater swamps in the Coastal Plain to the Chickahominy River.
+On the western side of the Chesapeake Bay, nutria migrated north of the North Carolina border after World War II.
+After 50 years, they have finally extended their range beyond the blackwater swamps in the Coastal Plain to the Chickahominy River.

 nutria eat so many roots that they trigger erosion which converts marshes into open water habitat

 Nutria were introduced into the Blackwater National Wildlife Refuge in Maryland in the 1940's.
-The Chesapeake Bay Nutria Eradication Project required 20 years and $27 million to eliminate 14,000 of them from the Delmarva Peninsula.2
+The Chesapeake Bay Nutria Eradication Project required 20 years and $27 million to eliminate 14,000 of them from the Delmarva Peninsula.
+That extirpated the invasive manmmals from the eastern side of the Chesapeake Bay, but nutria are still present on the western side.2

 If nutria manage to expand north of the Chickahominy River into the rest of Virginia, the invasive animals will thrive in the coastal rivers.
 Excessive amounts of emergent vegetation in marshes will be uprooted and mudflats will be left unprotected by roots.
 If phragmites does not quickly cover a new mudflat, then currents and storms will wash away the soil and convert former marshland into open water habitat.